The ABARES Social Sciences team carried out the Making General Surveillance Work project from 2018 until 2021.

 While general surveillance is making a valuable contribution, it remains seen as an ‘untapped resource’ (2015 Marine Biosecurity Review) and it is still seen as an area where industry and the community can increase ownership and participation (Craik, 2017).
 General surveillance programs are known to be challenging to instigate and maintain (Crall et al. 2012).

-To date general surveillance in Australia has been plagued by fragmentation.
-On-ground efforts are initiated in different jurisdictions and by different sectors (animal, plant, marine and environmental biosecurity) with limited sharing of lessons learned between them.
+The project was initiated in response to general surveillance in Australia being challenged by fragmentation.
+On-ground programs have been initiated in different jurisdictions and by different sectors (animal, plant, marine and environmental biosecurity) often with limited sharing of lessons learned between them.

-While there is a growing body of literature, much of it focuses on certain components of general surveillance.
+While there has been a growing body of literature, much of it focuses on certain components of general surveillance programs.
 For example, some papers report on the contribution that fortuitous detections make to a country’s biosecurity system; others report on aspects of specific campaigns to gain and maintain volunteer support; while others focus on new data collection technologies or data management approaches.
-What is lacking is systems thinking to deepen understanding about the key components of general surveillance initiatives and the interactions between them.
+What has been lacking is systems thinking to deepen understanding about the key components of general surveillance programs and the interactions between them.

-- To explore, learn about and gain a high-level understanding of the structural components of general surveillance, i.e. the linkages and feedbacks within and across structural components, at various scales and within various sectors, using a systems-based approach.
+- To explore, learn about and gain a high-level understanding of the structural components of general surveillance programs, i.e. the linkages and feedbacks within and across structural components, at various scales and within various sectors, using a systems-based approach.

-- Provide generic holistic guidance and considerations about planning, implementing and monitoring general surveillance initiatives, recognising that programs need to be fit for purpose.
+- To provide generic holistic guidance and considerations about planning, implementing and monitoring general surveillance programs, recognising that programs need to be fit for purpose.

-- Explore if there is value in the establishment of a community of practice to facilitate cross-learning and economies of scale between general surveillance initiatives and how such community of practice may function.
+- To explore if there is value in the establishment of a community of practice to facilitate cross-learning and economies of scale between general surveillance initiatives and how such community of practice may function.

 Phase 1 (November 2018 – November 2019)

-- Establish a steering committee across all sectors, government, industry and research
+- Established a steering committee across all sectors, government, industry and research

-- Review literature on general surveillance, including the development of a draft framework for the analysis of general surveillance initiatives based on systems thinking that could be applied in different contexts.
+- Reviewed literature on general surveillance, including the development of a draft framework for the analysis of general surveillance initiatives based on systems thinking that could be applied in different contexts.

-- Undertake a stocktake of existing general surveillance initiatives across Australia and New Zealand.
+- A stocktake of existing general surveillance initiatives across Australia and New Zealand.

-- Profile eight to ten general surveillance case studies in different contexts to refine the framework.
-The case studies will be selected in consultation with the steering committee and other key stakeholders.
+- Profiled nine general surveillance case studies in different contexts.
+The case studies were selected in consultation with the steering committee and other key stakeholders.

-- Draft high level guidelines for general surveillance based on the findings from the literature review and the case studies.
+- Drafted high level guidelines for general surveillance programs based on the findings from the literature review and the case studies.

-- Conduct a stakeholder workshop to verify and refine the guidelines.
-This workshop will also be used to explore the value of a community of practice to facilitate cross-learning and economies of scale between general surveillance initiatives and how such community of practice may function.
+- Conducted a stakeholder workshop to verify and refine the draft General Surveillance Program Guidelines (the Guidelines).
+The workshop was also used to explore the value of a community of practice to facilitate cross-learning and economies of scale between general surveillance initiatives and how such community of practice may function.